Skip to Content

 Is this related to the City of Barrie’s potential boundary expansion?

-The City of Orillia’s Boundary Review process is separate from the City of Barrie’s boundary review.
-However, the City of Orillia is having conversations with overlapping surrounding municipalities, such as the Township of Oro-Medonte.
+No, the City of Orillia’s Boundary Review process is separate from the City of Barrie’s boundary review.
+However, the City of Orillia is having conversations with overlapping surrounding municipalities, such as the Township of Oro-Medonte and the County of Simcoe.

 Official Plan Review